WayneYann/Combustion/S3D_jbb/readme.txt

 This code is a simple stencil based test code for computing the hyperbolic advance component of an S3D advance.

 It contains a driver, an initialization routine and a subroutine hypterm.f

 hypterm.f is the relevant piece.

-at the end it computes that sum of hte squares of the components
+At the end it computes that sum of the squares of the components.

-The answer should be:
+The answer should be (to some reasonable precision) :

  component, fluxmag           1   232.449442195682
  component, fluxmag           2   78.9403947583534